Nike sweatshops: Other controversies

 In a Vietnamese Nike factory, a worker accused his employer of striking him.
 After contacting a factory advocate, the worker was interviewed by a news station.
-The video eventually reached an ESPN affiliate in Vietnam, where it was viewed by millions of people before officials in the United States had formally heard of the incident.
+The video eventually reached an ESPN affiliate in Vietnam, where millions of people viewed it before officials in the United States had formally heard of the incident.

 In 2000, Nike chairman Phil Knight planned to donate $30 million to his alma mater, the University of Oregon.
-When the University of Oregon joined the Worker Rights Consortium (WRC), Knight revoked his donation because the WRC has been blocked by Nike from inspecting its factories.
-The Fair Labor Association (which was co-founded by Nike in 1980s) is supported by Nike and the United States government, while the Workers Rights Consortium is not.
+When the University of Oregon joined the Worker Rights Consortium (WRC), Knight revoked his donation because Nike has blocked the WRC from inspecting its factories.
+The Fair Labor Association (which was co-founded by Nike in the 1980s) is supported by Nike and the United States government, while the Workers Rights Consortium is not.
 There has been debate between the university and Knight about the legitimacy of the FLA and which labor monitoring organization is more effective.

 Another dispute arose from Nike’s personalization system, NIKEiD.
 Comedian Jonah Peretti attempted to order a pair of shoes from Nike.
 He chose to have the word “sweatshop” embroidered on them.
-Nike sent Peretti an email explaining that his personalization request could not be granted for one of four things: it contained another party's trademark or other intellectual property, the name of an athlete or team Nike does not have legal right to use, profanity or inappropriate slang, or was left blank.
+Nike sent Peretti an email explaining that his personalization request could not be granted for one of four things: it contained another party's trademark or other intellectual property, the name of an athlete or team Nike does not have the legal right to use, profanity or inappropriate slang, or was left blank.
 Peretti replied, expressing to Nike that his personalization did not contain content violating the aforementioned criteria.
-Nike responded by allowing Peretti to alter his personalization and Peretti chose not to change it and cancelled the order.
+Nike responded by allowing Peretti to alter his personalization, and Peretti chose not to change it and cancelled the order.
 According to the Mises Institute, the publicity led to Nike selling more of the personalized shoes.